We know that attending our conference for the first time can be both exciting and overwhelming. We know you might be thinking…

 I won’t know anyone!

 What goes on during the conference (will it just be boring lectures the whole time?)

-We’ve heard it all, and have the answers to put your mind at ease.
+We’ve heard it all, and have the answers to put your mind at ease!

-What’s truly amazing about our Annual Conferences is that you are in one place with hundreds of people who share the common bond of stuttering; everyone at the conference is there either because they stutter, they love someone who stutters, or they are interested in learning more about stuttering.
+What’s truly amazing about our Annual Conferences is that you are in one place with hundreds of people who share the common bond of stuttering.
+Everyone at the conference is there either because they stutter, they love someone who stutters, or they are interested in learning more about stuttering.
 When you’re at the NSA conference, people who stutter are in the majority!

-Recommendations for First-Timers
+Recommendations for First Timers

-We work hard to ensure that First-Timers feel right at home from day one.
-Many of our workshops/events are geared towards First-Timers, and we recommend that you attend as many as possible to make the best out of your conference experience, particularly:
+We work hard to ensure that First Timers feel right at home from day one.
+Many of our workshops/events are geared towards First Timers, and we recommend that you attend as many as possible to make the best out of your conference experience, particularly:

 Opening & Closing Ceremonies: The only times that we ALL come together for awards, speeches, and special guests.
 Our closing ceremony can get emotional – so have some tissues handy.